top of page

 • 35% are survivors of domestic violence

-• 33% have a history of or are currently homeless
+• 33% have a history of or are currently unhoused

-• 75% are facing substance misuse and/or mental health issues
+• 75% are facing substance use and/or mental health issues

 Model